• Evaluation of Unmanned Surface Vessel (USV) Technology for Bathymetric Surveying of Riverine Environments

 Executive Summary

 • The North Carolina Department of Transportation (NCDOT) needs a diverse set of cost-effective, reliable, and efficient tools to periodically map the bathymetry of various bodies of water across the state.
-Bathymetric data collection is used by NCDOT in several ways, including as input data for hydraulic modeling software (e.g., for flood risk assessment), to plan dredging operations, and to monitor scour around bridges.
-The long-term goal of this research is to improve the capability of NCDOT to efficiently and cost-effectively collect high-quality bathymetric survey data using unmanned surface vessel platfonns in inland bodies of water.
-The specific research objectives are (1) experimentally evaluate a professional hydrographic survey unmanned surface vessel (USV) for NCDOT-relevant inland survey use cases, (2) transition USV survey capability to NCDOT, and (3) review unmanned surface vessel/sonar technologies to envision and support current and future NCDOT needs.
+Bathymetric data collection is used by NCDOT in several ways, including as input data for hydraulic modeling software (e.g., for floor risk assessment), to plan dredging operations, and to monitor scour around bridges.
+The long-term goal of this research is to improve the capability of NCDOT to efficiently and cost-effectively collect high-quality bathymetric survey data using unmanned surface vessel platforms in inland bodies of water.
+The specific research objectives are (1) experimentally evaluate a professional hydrographic survey unmanned surface vessel (USV) for NCDOT-relevant inland survey use cases, (2) transition USV survey capability to NCDOT, and (3) review USV/sonar technologies to envision and support current and future NCDOT needs.

 Artur Wolek